backpackcloud/backpackcloud.github.io/_drafts/episode-2-developers-and-chefs.md

 There was a time I was fighting my command line to sign some artifacts in order to publish them.
 Fortunately I was backed by the repository, which rejects any upload without proper signature.
 The second time I tried an upload, I stopped to write an automation to sign the artifacts.

 I'm not a fan of doing something twice.
-I usually spend more time to do it again because I'll try to automate it.
+If I need to do it one more time, I'll try to automate it.
 It's my nature as a lazy creative developer.
 I'm always concerned about being consistent... and have more time to do things that matter.
 That's why I started to write build images.

 How can we assure consistency if we're building software using unpredictable environments?
 A container is something consistent by definition.
 Why don't use them to consistently build software?
 That's the idea behind the [Source-to-Image](https://github.com/openshift/source-to-image) (S2I) project.